Algorithms and Programming I.

 Teaching results

-G. communicate and explain their algorithm designs
+G. To communicate and clearly explain proposed algorithmic solutions.

 Indicative content